Brachytherapy for Prostate Cancer

 What are the benefits and side effects?

-The main advantage of brachytherapy is the reduced long-term toxicities.
-However, there is still a small risk of urethral scarring and long-term change in bladder habit.
-Like all other prostate cancer treatments, there is a chance that men can develop erectile dysfunction.
-However, it seems that this risk is lowest with seed brachytherapy.
-Approximately 30-40% of men will have some erectile problems after LDR brachytherapy.
+The main benefit of LDR brachytherapy is that it reduces side effects.
+There is still a small risk of urethral scarring and long-term changes in bladder habits.
+Like other prostate cancer treatments, there is a chance of developing erectile dysfunction.
+However, this risk is lowest for men treated with LDR brachytherapy.

 What is the procedure for treatment?